OpenNMT/nmt-wizard/README.md

 "SSJS_xxyy_GreenCat_01_085a8:60c06412a2b74"
 ```

+**Notes**:

-**Note**: the task identifier is structured, when possible, and contains the following 5 fields separated by `_`:
+* the task identifier is structured, when possible, and contains the following 5 fields separated by `_`:
   * `TID` - trainer identifier provided through client application
-* `XXYY` - the language pair, found in the configuration file or from parent model name
+  * `XXYY` - the language pair, found in the configuration file or from parent model
+  * `NAME` - model name: generated randomly, or set manually, or inherited from parent
   * `NN` - number showing the number of iterations
-* `UUID` or `PRID:UUID`, unique identifier (possibly prefixed by initial of parent UUID)
+  * `UUID` or `UUID:PRID`, unique identifier (possibly suffixed by initial of parent UUID)
+* if a `iterations` value is passed to the launch service, several tasks will be created each one starting with previous generated one.
+The tasks are executed iteratively.
+It is also possible to use a non-yet generated model as a starting point to launch another task: in that case, the task will start only upon successful termination of the parent task.

 #### `GET /list_tasks/<pattern>`